 Timeline

-The prototype and minimum viable test products will be assessed by an expert panel during the sandpit.
-Formalised costings are due within two weeks post-event, with contract awards finalised within one month of the sandpit.
+The prototype and minimum viable test products will be assessed by an expert panel during the Sandpit.
+A formalised application, is due within two weeks post-event.
+Projects must start on 1 July.

 The delivery window is three to six months post award.

-Arup has been contracted by UKRI to support with the facilitation and delivery of the sandpit.
+Please note, Arup have been contracted by UKRI to support with the facilitation and delivery of the sandpit.